JakeYu1212/Notes/ThePowerofHabit.md

 We know that a habit cannot be eradicated — it must, instead, be replaced.

-we crave a cigarette at breakfast a month later not because we physically need it, but because we remrember so fondly the rush it once provided each morning.
+we crave a cigarette at breakfast a month later not because we physically need it, but because we remember so fondly the rush it once provided each morning.

 Much of the time, those changes are accomplished because people examine the cues, cravings, and rewards that drive their behaviors and then find ways to replace their self-destructive routines with healthier alternatives, even if they aren't fully aware of what they are doing at the time.